datahub-project/datahub/docs/features/dataset-usage-and-query-history.md

   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/source-snowflake-capabilities.png"/>
 </p>

-There are some sources where you have to use a different usage specific source for usage ingestion.
-In this case it is noted on the capabilities summary like in the example below.
+Some sources require a separate, usage-specific recipe to ingest Usage and Query History metadata.
+In this case, it is noted in the capabilities summary, like so:
 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/source-redshift-capabilities.png"/>
 </p>